Reflections over 35 years on the development and set backs in musculoskeletal physiotherapy

 Thanks to my own involvement in high level Cycling, Mountain Running and Orienteering I had the opportunity to cycle with TDF cyclists and thanks to my job, I was taught to ski by Swiss National Ski Team members.
 Training and interacting with high performance individuals made me understand the process and pitfalls of training from a personal and professional perspective.
 At one stage I even managed some significant time out, where I cycled a mountain touring bike around 2/3 of South America in 1990-91, so that the altitude and endurance training would change my physiology for life.

 We often aspire to be an elite athlete and we look at them for perfection, yet in the science of physiotherapy, we are frequently trying to establish a norm.
 What is it that these 'outliers' can tell us, for the treatment of the general population?
 Many programs have now been set up, for injury prevention.
 An example includes FIFA 11 Plus in soccer as well as the modification of sport such as the reduction of ball heading to prevent concussion like injuries.
-Deterministic chaos and game theory are also areas of research which I've undertaken.
+Since, deterministic chaos uses 'outliers' as does game theory, I formed an interest in these areas.